ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 Note that `cp_r` instructs `mix uniform.eject` to copy all the directory contents (using `File.cp_r!/3`).

-Phoenix apps typically have an `Web` module which is used to construct Controllers, Views, Routers, and LiveViews.
+Phoenix apps typically have a `Web` module which is used to construct Controllers, Views, Routers, and LiveViews.
 Since this file is typically in `lib/` directly (and not in a sub-directory of `lib/`), we include it here in the `base_files` section.